top of page

 Life as a college student can be stressful and we can use all the help we can get.
 These gadgets are worth the investment if you can afford them.
 Anything that makes your life a little bit more enjoyable is a win in my book.

-Published on The Standard: February 7, 2022
+Published by The Standard: February 7, 2022

 bottom of page